tessel/reach-wg/README.md

 [![Code of Conduct](https://img.shields.io/badge/%E2%9D%A4-code%20of%20conduct-blue.svg?style=flat)](https://github.com/tessel/project/blob/master/CONDUCT.md)

-We're designing Tessel Reach!

-> Reach is a remote I/O board for connecting to sensors.
+We're designing Tessel Reach: a remote I/O board for connecting to sensors.
 >
 > The point of Tessel Reach is to enable low-power internet-connected devices to be programmed in high-level languages - an extension of Tessel into the low-power realm, and a sensible/accessible way to connect many distributed sensor nodes to form a sensor ecosystem.
 >